cmr624/cm-phaser-library-docs/contents/docs/get-started/introduction.md

 ### Inheriting from classes

 You can also inherit from custom classes.
-We can look at a trivial example with the "BaseSprite" class.

 The "BaseSprite" class basically stores a reference to the current scene the sprite is in, and adds itself to the scene.